Wake Windows vs Sleep Cues

 Going back to an earlier point, wake windows change because of teething, illness etc, and they also increase in duration as the baby gets older.

 Therefore, knowing when to put your baby down based on their mood, energy levels and their cues is really the key.
+However, it’s also worth pointing out that lots of babies are amazing at disguising their sleep cues!

 So what are a baby’s sleep cues?